Interested in becoming a Host Office?

 A host application will include the following:

-Please submit the above information to email@example.com by COB May 24, 2021 9AM.
+Please submit the above information as a single word doc to email@example.com by June 17, 2022 9AM.

 Acceptance of a host application will be based on the following criteria: